XiaoZexian/Easy_airfoil_generator-dxf_export/README.md

 # NACA_airfoil_generater-dxf_export

-Generate NACA airfoil through matlab code and export it to dxf format
+This project is inspired by Jens Nørkær Sørensen's course 46110 Fundamentals of Aerodynamics.
+Using the Joukowsky transformation to quickly generate airfoils and export as dxf file by DXFLib.